Part 1. Lesson 10

 Timeliness

-For example, if your certificate was issued on January 15, 2022, it would need to be renewed by January 31, 2024.
-This means you would need to complete your recurrent training before the end of January 2024 to stay compliant.
+For example, if your certificate was issued on January 15, 2025, it would need to be renewed by January 15, 2027, and therefore would need to complete your recurrent training by January 15, 2027 to stay compliant.

 If You Missed Your Recurrent Training Deadline: